prashant-singh-2001/gamified_tracker/docs/features/authentication-and-identity.md

 ```

 What this buys over the old filter, for free: signature *and* `exp`/`nbf` validation, correct
-`401` vs `403` semantics, and a `JwtAuthenticationToken` whose `getToken()` exposes every claim to
+`401` vs `403` semantics via `BearerTokenAuthenticationEntryPoint` (including the
-anything downstream in the chain.
-The bodies of those two responses are overridden by
+`WWW-Authenticate` header, with the failure reason for malformed or expired tokens), and a
-`ProblemDetailAuthenticationHandler` so they match the project's RFC 7807 shape instead of the
+`JwtAuthenticationToken` whose `getToken()` exposes every claim to anything downstream in the
-empty-body-plus-header default — see [Error Handling](error-handling.md).
+chain.
 The one project-specific bit — mapping the custom `role` claim onto Spring's
 `ROLE_`-prefixed authority — is the converter above, and it defaults to `USER` rather than failing
 when the claim is absent.